top of page

 Telehealth is provided via Simple Practice which is HIPAA compliant and FRWC has a Business Associate Agreement to ensure confidentiality and privacy.
 Telehealth can be used from any phone or computer that uses Google Chrome, Mozilla Firefox, or Safari.

-EMDR, CBT, and exposure therapies are evidence-based treatments.
+EMDR, CBT, CPT, and exposure therapies are evidence-based treatments in the field of police and public safety.
 These therapies are specifically used for trauma and PTSD and are utilized by the Veterans Administration.

 First Responders can often feel wary about reaching out for support.
-Be assured that psychological services are confidential in nature...prevention and treatment is much better than suffering alone or suicide.
+Be assured that psychological services are confidential in nature and by law.
+Prevention and treatment are much better than suffering alone or suicide.
 Let us help, we will provide therapy that is solution focused, practical, and realistic for first responders.

 We treat anxiety and depressive disorders, trauma and stressors-related disorders, substance abuse disorders, obsessive-compulsive disorders, traumatic brain injury, bipolar disorder, grief, adjustment to life transitions, occupational stress, illness, and physical injuries.